langchain-ai/langgraph/docs/docs/cloud/deployment/setup.md

 ## Specify Environment Variables

 Environment variables can optionally be specified in a file (e.g. `.env`).
+See the [Environment Variables reference](../reference/env_var.md) to configure additional variables for a deployment.

 Example `.env` file:
 ```